arambalakjian/DataObject-as-Page/README.md

 * The Admin class must extend DataObjectAsPageAdmin
 - Inside the Admin Class, you need to define the standard ModelAdmin attributes

-* The Listing Page class must extend DataObjectAsPageHolder and DataObjectAsPage_Controller
+* The Listing Page class must extend DataObjectAsPageHolder and DataObjectAsPageHolder_Controller
 - Inside the ListingPage Controller Class you must define: static $item_class = '[YourItemClass]';